causes, symptoms and how it can be treated – breaking latest news-breakinglatest.news-Breaking Latest News

-This form of “dysfluency” is best known in children, but there are also others that can appear as adults.
-Several causes, including neurological reasons or trauma

-Fedez’s sudden stumbles and speech difficulties, during a speech in which he illustrated the activities of his Foundation, and his own confirmation that he has been suffering from speech problems for some time, have raised many questions about stuttering and in particular whether it can present itself suddenly in adulthood.
+Fedez’s sudden “stumbles” and speech difficulties, during a speech in which he illustrated the activities of his Foundation, and his own confirmation that he has been suffering from speech problems for “some time”, have raised many questions about the stuttering and in particular on the fact that it can appear suddenly in adulthood.

 The cause